 Bradley Cooper, who plays the addict in the movie, appropriately represents his role as someone who is struggling to cope with the pains of his childhood trauma.
 He attempts to cure this through self-medication.
 Here, Bradley shows that an alcoholic/addict can be a kind and wonderful person who is full of talent and character.
 Anyone, even a mentally ill individual, can be a rock star, as it doesn’t really matter if you’re mentally healthy or not.
 You can be anyone you want to be.

 Lady Gaga’s role as Ally here in the movie also reflects on the love and sacrifices that family and significant others should show for their mentally ill loved one.
 When Ally cancels her tour to take care of Jackson (Bradley), she is the perfect epitome of someone who gives up everything to see her loved one recover.
 Her sorrow, including those of Jackson’s brother, father, and friends, is authentic proof and consequence of mental illness and addiction.
+As Jessica Harris, LCPC, LPC notes, “Everyone handles positive and negative stress differently.
+And yes, for some, positive stress can lead to a negative response to stress, depending on the situation.”
+But Ally tends to work on it differently.

 The Ending Can Be Different For You